sidesbutgithub/tftStats/README.md

 ```
 git clone https://github.com/sidesbutgithub/tftStats.git
 cd tftStats
-docker-compose up --build --scale matchcrawler=<your desired number of crawler containers> <-d if you want it to run detatched>
 ```
 ### .env
 create a file named `.env` in the root directory of the project with the following environment variables to be used by the program